Jennifer Cleary: International representative rowing

 In 2014 Cleary and Kerry Hore joined Edmunds and Jessica Hall in the Australian quad scull.
 They contested two World Rowing Cups and they placed fourth at the 2014 World Rowing Championships.
 Cleary rowed in the two seat of that same crew in 2015 and they again went to World Championships - Aiguebelette 2015 and placed fifth.

 That crew carried on together into the 2016 Olympic year, rowing at two World Rowing Cups in Europe in the lead-up (and winning a silver medal) before contesting the women's quadruple sculls event at Rio 2016.
 They made a shock exit from the games in the repechage finishing fifth in a tightly fought repechage and missing out on a spot in the A-Final.
 The crew powered out the start up against crews from Netherlands, Poland, Australia, USA and China.
 With Poland and the Netherlands taking the lead it was a battle between the rest for the remaining two spots in A Final.
-As they approached the final 500 m, they upped their rate but as did the USA & China and with 100 metres to go the three crews were bow ball to bow ball, and so close at the finish it resulted in a photo to decide who would join Poland and the Netherlands in the A-Final.
+As they approached the final 500 m, they upped their rate but as did the USA and China and with 100 metres to go the three crews were bow ball to bow ball, and so close at the finish it resulted in a photo to decide who would join Poland and the Netherlands in the A-Final.
 The photos showed that Australia had finished fifth, a mere 0.06 seconds behind China, and 0.11 seconds behind USA, who'd nabbed the final two qualification spots.
 A visibly distraught crew spoke to the media post-race.
-“Yes we are pretty devastated, we threw everything at it, with the field so good in this event in particular, and at the Olympic Games, and all it took was a few strokes, that weren’t as good as we can produce, for the result to happen,” said Hall.
+"Yes we are pretty devastated, we threw everything at it, with the field so good in this event in particular, and at the Olympic Games, and all it took was a few strokes, that weren’t as good as we can produce, for the result to happen", said Hall.